My films will always be socially responsible: Aishwarya Rajesh

-While the actor dabbles between such socially conscious films (Kanaa, Ka Pae Ranasingam, The Great Indian Kitchen) and genre films like Bhoomika, Aishwarya believes that all her films have a common universal appeal.
-According to her, they also attempt to create impactful conversations.
-“There will be a small message in every film I do beyond its entertainment value.
-Social responsibility will always be an important aspect of my films.”

 In Soppana Sundari, a comic caper, three women (Aishwarya, Lakshmipriya Chandramouli, and Deepa Shankar), are at the helm of performing comedy.
-While the Tamil industry has seen comedians like Manorama and Kovai Sarala, and rare occasions in which lead women do some comedy, women have largely been pushed to the periphery when it comes to humour.
+While the Tamil industry has seen comedians like Manorama and Kovai Sarala, women have largely been pushed to the periphery when it comes to humour.
 “The lives of women, in fact, buzz with so much humour and fun.
 In Soppana Sundari, we did not write comedy for its sake.
 We drew it from the reality of the situations those characters are in.”

 Be it trying comedy in Soppana Sundari; or playing a cabbie in Driver Jamuna and breaking the notion that women are bad drivers or playing a mother in Kaaka Muttai, Aishwarya has broken many stereotypes as an actor.
 “It is important to me as an actor, yes, but even more importantly, as a woman, I want to eradicate the notion that only men can do certain characters.
 In today’s world, women are taking the reins everywhere.”